airavata-courses/scapsulators/Documentation/Temporary-Codebases-for-POCs/Vikrant-Python/kafka-miniprojects/Readme.md

 > cd Flask-producer/

-> set FLASK_APP=flask-producer-app

-> set FLASK_ENV=development
+> startup.bat

-> flask run --host=localhost --port=5000

 In new terminal run:

 > cd Flask-consumer/

-> set FLASK_APP=flask-consumer-app

-> set FLASK_ENV=development
+> startup.bat

-> flask run --host=localhost --port=5001

-Open the consumer endpoint in browser (localhost:5001); it'll wait for a message from Kafka-topic to show up from Producer application.
+Open the consumer endpoint in browser (http://localhost:5001/consumeTopicFromProducer); it'll wait for a message from Kafka-topic to show up from Producer application.

-From postman invoke the endpoint with appropriate message json-body: http://localhost:5000/pushTopicToConsumer

-Your terminal that's running kafka-consumer should show the exact same message as json-body.
+Open the producer endpoint in browser (http://localhost:5000/pushTopicToConsumer); it'll generate a GIF image -> send it to the consumer -> consumer will read these bytes of data and regenerate the GIF.

 The message has been delivered over an asynchronous message queue system via Kafka.
 ```